wortell-smart-learning/ssis-training/lab01/Exercise 1/Exercise 1 steps.md

 Two things need to be done in order to get the settings right:

-a.
-Provide an input (it's a destination after all)
+* Provide an input (it's a destination after all)
-b.
-Provide details which table to use inside the database (the connection manager points to the database, but not specifically towards a table)
+* Provide details which table to use inside the database (the connection manager points to the database, but not specifically towards a table)

 15. In order to provide an input to the destination, *drag* the output from *"OLE_SRC Production ProductCategory"* towards *"OLE DB Destination"*.
 A blue arrow appears, pointing from "OLE_SRC Production ProductCategory" towards "OLE DB Destination".